CheeseLee888/PALM-mGWAS/simulation/README.md

 Directory layout:

-- `simulation/` root: submit scripts that only orchestrate and call `sbatch`
+- `provided/`: reference inputs used by the simulation generator, including feature names, covariate names, SNP definitions, and study sample-size settings
-- `run/`: scripts that do the actual computation or visualization
+- `run/`: Slurm submission scripts for each simulation stage
+- `generate_simulation_data.R`: the R script that creates the simulation inputs for `study1`, `study2`, and `study3`

 Core design: